jabrad0/Spirtual_Corky/README.md

 # Spirtual_Corky-TwitterBot-Mashup
-Mashup of quotes from the movies "Waiting for Guffman" and "Jesus Christ Superstar"
+Mashup of quotes from the movies "Waiting for Guffman" and "Jesus Christ Superstar" using Markov Chains.

 https://twitter.com/Spiritual_Corky